vicvinc/vicvinc.github.io/docs/posts/leetcode-isHappyNumber.md

 title: isHappyNumber
 date: 2017-07-07 01:17:06
 tags: [leetcode, algorithm]
-cover: cover.png
+cover: ./leetcode-isHappyNumber/cover.png
-myexcerpt: leetcode 数学问题
+excerpt: leetcode 数学问题
 ---

 `A happy number is a number defined by the following process: Starting with any positive integer, replace the number by the sum of the squares of its digits, and repeat the process until the number equals 1 (where it will stay), or it loops endlessly in a cycle which does not include 1.
 Those numbers for which this process ends in 1 are happy numbers.`